-Chapter 2 : The Knock Policy
+Chapter 2 : Head of Houses

-| ||Rating: Mature||Chapter Reviews: 19|
+| ||Rating: Mature||Chapter Reviews: 20|

 Background: Font color:

-I looked slowly over to James to catch his reaction.
-He remained passive, motionless, occasionally nodding to Siriusí furious attempts to include him in the conversation he was having with Remus and Peter.
-Everyone knew that this year was going to be the biggest of them all, especially since it was the last year to wreak havoc amongst the students.
-I looked away, trying to decide whether I should try and catch his attention as a reminder of our duties, or just leave him to his own devices.
+Lily looked slowly over to James to catch his reaction.
+He remained passive, motionless, occasionally nodding to Sirius’ furious attempts to include him in the conversation he was having with Remus and Peter.
+Everyone knew that this year was going to be the biggest of them all for the Marauders, especially since it was the last year to wreak havoc amongst the students.
+Lily looked away, trying to decide whether she should try and catch Potter’s attention as a reminder of our duties, or just leave him to his own devices.

 "Oh, er, right.
 Sorry Potter.
 Erm . . . shall we go?"

-This was the first time I had entered the magnificent quarters.
-The walls were covered with portraits of the numerous number of previous headmasters and headmistresses; they took up almost every spare inch of wall space.
-The only blank wall left was immediately behind the Dumbledoreís desk, upon which a shelf was mounted.
+This was the first time Lily had entered the magnificent quarters.
+The walls were covered with portraits of the numerous previous headmasters and headmistresses.
+The only blank wall left was immediately behind the Dumbledore’s desk, upon which a shelf was mounted.
 The Sorting Hat sat on top of the shelf, looking inconspicuous and especially ragged.
 Feeling slightly awed by her surroundings, Lily felt rooted to the spot.
 She was brought out of her daze when she felt James brush past her gently and stride into the room.

 "As you know, Heads are awarded certain privileges that go along with your responsibilities.
-You’ll find your Head rooms located just near your Gryffindor common room, behind the portrait of the man reading the Daily Prophet.
-I expect you know where that is, James?"
+You’ll find your Head rooms located just near your Gryffindor common room, behind the portrait of the man pulling on a rather large shoe.
+I expect you know where that is, Mr Potter?"
 Dumbledore continued.

 "Excellent.
-Besides the regular meetings you will need to oversee the Prefects and their duties.
+Besides the regular meetings, you will need to oversee the Prefects and their duties.
 Make sure that they do not abuse their power and are working together.
 I think that is all I need to tell you for tonight.
 Oh, of course.
 You will need to decide on a password that will get you into your common room," Dumbledore informed them both.

 He turned to the portrait and spoke, "Lily Potter".

-"James Potter!
-Youíd better have a good explanation for this!
-How the hell could you even think I was going to tolerate that password?
-Youíd better change it before I do something I might regret, and something that might make your face even less appealing to look at!
+"Potter!
+You’d better have a good explanation for this!
+How the hell could you allow Black to do such a thing!
+You’d better change it before I do something I might regret, and something that might make Black’s face even less appealing to look at!
 And you know he will only whinge to you about it!”

 His eyes widened even further at the thought of touching Snape.